ScrippsCCBB/CCBBwebsite/docs/CCBB_pipelines/overview_signup.md

 ###### Step3
 Setting up Workflow, an interface to access CCBB pipelines on Garibaldi:\
 Please follow the [instructions](https://github.com/ScrippsCCBB/CCBBwebsite/blob/main/WorkFlow_User_Setup_Guide_May2025.pdf) to setup workflow on your computer.\
+In case of any questions in setting up workflow please reach out to the [workflow support team](workflow-support@scripps.edu) \
 Please note that workflow needs to be set-up only once.

 #### CCBB Pipelines on Garibaldi